GPT-Jailbreak/Grok-Jailbreak/README.md

 If using Gemini, you have to copy paste it twice.
 The first time it will say something random- the second time it will respond with "/jailbreak".
 Just use the /jailbreak propmt and it will stop working.
 However, it thinks pretty much everything is restricted (working on this now).

+Grok Expert Jailbreak:
+(Extremely buggy with a low success rate) Jailbreak Grok fast, and send it about 20-30 messages.
+After, swap to expert mode and give a casual greeting.
+It will jailbreak itself.

 If you use jailbreak-manual, you will have to use /jailbreak to jailbreak it.